-&lt;sup>13 The fiscal imbalances reported in the long-term fiscal projections do not include the initial level of publicly held debt, which was \$22.3 trillion in 2021 and \$21.0 trillion in 2020, and, therefore, they do not by themselves answer the question of how large fiscal reforms must be to make fiscal policy sustainable.
-See "Sustainability and the Fiscal Gap" and footnote 17 for additional discussion.
+&lt;sup>10 The fiscal imbalances reported in the long-term fiscal projections do not include the initial level of publicly held debt, which was \$26.2 trillion in 2023 and \$24.3 trillion in 2022, and, therefore, they do not by themselves answer the question of how large fiscal reforms must be to make fiscal policy sustainable.
+See "Sustainability and the Fiscal Gap" for additional discussion.
 More information on the projections in last year's Financial Report can be found in Note 24 to the financial statements here: https://fiscal.treasury.gov/reports-statements/#.